MichielvanBeers/Flow.Launcher.Plugin.ChatGPT/README.md

 ## Prerequisites
 1. An account at OpenAI
+2. A payment method configuration on your profile [here](https://platform.openai.com/account/billing/payment-methods)
-2. An API key for OpenAI that can be retrieved [here](https://platform.openai.com/account/api-keys)
+3. An API key for OpenAI that can be retrieved [here](https://platform.openai.com/account/api-keys)

 ## Installation
 1. Download and install [Flow Launcher](https://www.flowlauncher.com/).